NVIDIA/spark-rapids/docs/spark-profiling-tool.md

    - 'spark.sql.adaptive.enabled' should be enabled for better performance.
    ```

-- A succesful run with defined "_softwareProperties_".
+- A succesful run with defined _softwareProperties_.
 In this example, only
   two recommendations did not match the existing app app configurations:
   ```
   Spark Properties: